-A. The aggrieved employee or the Association representative shall take up the grievance with his immediate supervisor or, in the event the matter giving rise to the grievance occurs at a supervisory level above the immediate supervisor, the grievant may file a grievance with the next level of supervision within thirty (30) days of when the employee knew or should have known of the occurrence giving rise to the grievance.
+The aggrieved employee or the Association representative shall take up the grievance with his immediate supervisor or, in the event the matter giving rise to the grievance occurs at a supervisory level above the immediate supervisor, the grievant may file a grievance with the next level of supervision within forty-five (45) days of when the employee/Association knew or should have known of the occurrence giving rise to the grievance.

 If the matter giving rise to the grievance is initiated at the Chief Deputies level the grievance procedure will start at that level.
 If the matter giving rise to the grievance is initiated at the Sheriff's level the grievance procedure will start at that level.

 The management representative at the level at which the grievance is filed shall attempt to adjust the matter at that time.
-If the grievance is not settled during the informal discussion, the grievant shall submit it in writing to this supervisor within seven (7) days of the informal discussion.
+If the grievance is not settled during the informal discussion, the grievant shall submit it in writing to supervisor at the applicable level within fourteen (14)days of the informal discussion.
 The supervisor shall render a decision in writing to the grievant within seven (7) days after receipt of the written grievance.
-(Revised 7-1-16)